Pacatro/mininn/README.md

 ### Default Layers

-For now, the crate only offers two types of layers:
+For now, the crate only offers these types of layers:

 | Layer          | Description                                                                                                      |
 |----------------|------------------------------------------------------------------------------------------------------------------|